marticliment/UniGetUI/readme.md

 ## Supported Package Managers

+**NOTE:** All package managers do support basic install, update and uninstall processes, as well as checking for updates, finding new packages and retrieving details from a package.

 | Manager | Skip integrity checks | Interactive installation | Install Older Versions | Install a PreRelease Version | Install a Custom Architecture | Install on a Custom Scope | Custom Install Location | Custom Package Sources | Supported since |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|
 | **Winget** | ✅ | ⚠️³ | ✅ | ☑️² | ✅ | ⚠️¹ | ⚠️¹ | ✅ | 0.1.0 |